Airbnb posts $1.2 billion profit in 3Q as revenue jumps 29%

 Airbnb reported a record $1.21 billion profit for the third quarter as bookings and average daily rates increased, and the company said Tuesday that demand for short-term rentals remains strong despite uncertainty over the economy.

-The profit was still less than Wall Street expected, however, and the company said bookings growth will slow in the fourth quarter, while average daily rates will also be pressured.
+The profit and bookings were both less than Wall Street expected, however.
+The company said bookings growth will slow in the fourth quarter while average daily rates will also be pressured.

-Airbnb shares fell 4% in extended trading.
+Airbnb shares fell 7% after about two hours of extended trading.

+Airbnb shares have dropped nearly 35% this year despite the recovery in travel, a highly profitable first half of the year, and relentlessly upbeat commentary from CEO Brian Chesky and other company leaders.

+Airbnb faces other, more fundamental threats, perhaps none bigger than the perception among many guests that bookings on the site are no longer a bargain because of high cleaning fees and misleading listings.

 The third-quarter profit, which compared with $834 million in the same quarter last year, amounted to $1.22 per share.
 Analysts expected $1.47 per share, according to a survey by FactSet.